tdawes93/arsenal-quiz/README.md

 - The three main colours used were Red #EF0001, White #FFFFFF and Oxford Blue #172030.
 These colours were taken from the Arsenal FC logo to ensure they are official Arsenal FC colours.
 This allows the site to be instantly identifiable by football fans.

-- The kick off button is coloured in Metallic Sunburst #9D8349 and the background of the page is coloured in Cultured #F1F2F3.
+- The kick-off button is coloured in Metallic Sunburst #9D8349 and the background of the page is coloured in Cultured #F1F2F3.
 Both these colours are taken from the official Arsenal FC website and stick with the main theme.

 ![Colour Scheme](/assets/images/readme-images/coolers.PNG)